Frequently Asked Questions

 Please click here for more information on the examples of serious pre-existing illnesses that may affect your cover eligibility.

-9. How much do I need to pay to be covered under the new DPS from 1 April 2021, as opposed to the existing premium structure?
+9. How much do I need to pay to be covered under DPS ?

 The amount of premium you need to pay for a DPS cover depends on your age at your last birthday